Sports therapy is fast emerging as a graduate profession, working with sport and exercise participants to prevent and treat injuries

-New treatments, research and theories in this field are constantly being introduced and so it is necessary for you to continually update and develop your skills and knowledge.
+New treatments, research and theories in this field are constantly being introduced and so you need to continually update and develop your skills and knowledge.

-If you have membership with The Society of Sports Therapists you will be required to carry out continuing professional development (CPD) during each year of membership and to maintain a CPD portfolio, which can be requested by The Society at any time.
+If you are a member of The Society of Sports Therapists you will be required to carry out continuing professional development (CPD) during each year of membership and to maintain a CPD portfolio, which can be requested by The Society at any time.

 CPD activities can include: